 Healthy bone consists of a strong mesh made of protein and minerals (particularly calcium) surrounded by a thick outer layer.
 This mesh is living tissue that is constantly being renewed by two types of cells which work in balance with each other.
 One type of cell (osteoblasts) builds up new bone and the other (osteoclasts) breaks down old bone.
-Although your bones don’t increase in length after the age of about 18, they continue to strengthen up until your mid-20s.
-After about the age of 35, your bones gradually lose their density as a natural part of ageing.
+Your bones are at their most dense in your early to mid 20s.
+After the age of about 35, your bones gradually lose their density as a natural part of ageing.
 This happens slowly at first, but the rate increases in women after they have been through the menopause.

-Although the genes you inherit from your parents play an important role in how healthy your bones are, there are other factors that can affect your risk of osteoporosis.
+Although the genes you inherit from your parents play an important role in how healthy your bones are, other factors can affect your risk.

 - Race – Caucasian or Asian races are at greater risk than African-Caribbean people.

 - Long-term immobility – bones and muscles become weak if your body isn’t active and using them regularly.